Black grouse: Conservation status

 Although this species has declined throughout most of its range in western Europe, it is not considered to be vulnerable globally due to the large population (global estimate is 15–40 million individuals) and slow rate of decline.
 Its decline is due to loss of habitat, disturbance, predation by foxes, crows, etc., and small populations gradually dying out.

 The IUCN implemented a Black Grouse Action Plan 2007–2010.
 This has looked at local populations that are vulnerable to the extinction vortex.
 For example, in Styria, Austria.

-In the United Kingdom black grouse are found in upland areas of Wales, the Pennines and most of Scotland.
+In the United Kingdom black grouse are found in upland areas of north Wales, the Pennines and most of Scotland.
 Best looked for on farmland and moorland with nearby forestry or scattered trees.
 They have traditional lek sites where the males display.

 They have declined in some parts of the UK (especially England), having disappeared from many of their former haunts.
 They are now extirpated in Lancashire, Derbyshire, Exmoor, East Yorkshire, New Forest, Nottinghamshire, Worcestershire, Quantock Hills, Cornwall, Dartmoor, Kent, Wiltshire and Surrey.

 A programme to re-introduce black grouse into the wild started in 2003 in the Upper Derwent Valley area of the Peak District in England.
 30 grouse were released in October 2003, followed by 10 male grouse in December 2004 and a further 10 males and 10 females in April 2005.
 The programme is being run jointly by the National Trust, Severn Trent Water and Peak District National Park.

 Conservation groups helping to revive the black grouse include the RSPB and the Game & Wildlife Conservation Trust.

 In France there has been much work regarding the birds and their risk of flying into ski-lifts.

-From 1950-2000, local black grouse populations have steadily diminished in Manchuria and northeastern China by about 39%, with birds being most affected (and possibly extirpated) in the Jilin Province.
+From 1950 to 2000, local black grouse populations have steadily diminished in Manchuria and northeastern China by about 39%, with birds being most affected (and possibly extirpated) in the Jilin Province.
 Though the exact causes for local declines remain largely unclear, habitat loss and excess hunting have played a part in the overall reduction.
 Shifts in their location, however can happen concurrently with the depletion over decades, so short-term research projects may not provide much proof of driving forces behind population alterations.

 Based on historical info gathered from various sources (including wildlife surveys and scientific papers), aspen, birch, and poplar make up the black grouse's staple diet and habitat.
 The climate and precipitation during the month of June is also linked to the breeding success of black grouse.